babakks/zarinpal-ts/README.md

 ## Composition

 At startup, application should compose payment module from components.
-For example, for a sandboxed payment module:
+For example, for a sandbox-ed payment module:

 ```ts
 import {